Hojicha Latte

 What It Tastes Like

-A hojicha latte is made by whisking or steaming roasted hojicha tea with milk, creating a warm, earthy drink with notes of caramel, roasted grain, and a hint of smokiness.
-It's naturally lower in caffeine than most tea lattes.
+A hojicha latte is made by whisking or steeping this roasted tea with milk, creating a smooth drink with notes of roasted grain, caramel, and a hint of smokiness.
+It is naturally lower in caffeine than most tea lattes.

 💡 Behind the Cup

-Hojicha comes from the same tea plant as green tea and matcha, but the leaves — and often the stems — are roasted at high heat after harvesting.
-Many hojicha blends include stems (kukicha), which naturally contain less caffeine.
+Hojicha comes from the same tea plant as green tea and matcha, but the leaves—and often the stems—are roasted at high heat after harvesting.

-Roasting moves hojicha away from grassy green tea flavors toward warm, toasted notes.
+Roasting moves hojicha away from grassy green tea flavors toward toasted notes.

 How to Order

-Not all cafés carry hojicha — it's more common at specialty tea shops and Japanese-inspired cafés.
-If you don't see it on the menu, it's worth asking.
+Hojicha is more common at specialty tea shops and Japanese-inspired cafés.
+If you don’t see it on the menu, it’s worth asking if they carry hojicha powder.

 With customization: